byxhy/byxhy.github.io/_posts/2019-11-02-Deep-Learning-for-Audio-Classification.md

 Photo by Blake Connally

-### This is a study note about using deep learning to classify audio.
+### This is a learning note about using deep learning to classify audio.
 I pretty much appreciate [Seth Adams's](https://www.youtube.com/user/seth8141/playlists) effort.
 Thank You very much :)

 <br />